-Since 1966, The Toyota Corolla is reportedly the best-selling car in history, having sold over 44 million units as of 2016 (though some will debate that the Corolla is really several different models and shouldn’t all count).
+Since 1966, The Toyota Corolla has been reportedly the best-selling car in history, having sold over 44 million units as of 2016 (though some will debate that the Corolla is several different models and shouldn’t all count).
 It has managed to build its reputation as an affordable car that you can depend on for years.

 Quick Answer: Avoid 2000, 2001, 2002, 2003, 2009, and 2014 Toyota Corollas

 Throughout the lifespan of the Toyota Corolla, one of the most commonly reported problems is excessive oil usage in the engine.
-This was more of an issue in the 2000, 2001, 2002, and 2009 model years, though it did pop up in other years such as 2014 as well.
+This was more common in the 2000, 2001, 2002, and 2009 model years, though it did appear in other years such as 2014.
 Meanwhile, transmission problems plagued the 2003 and 2009 models.
 2009, in particular, had many complaints of water pump failure leading to cooling problems.
-Smaller issues such as body/paint and interior accent issues are also more common in these model years than others.
+More minor issues such as body/paint and interior accent issues are more common in these model years than others.

 DOWNLOAD THE FREE APP